Jheanelle Wilkins facts for kids

 During the 2019 legislative session, Wilkins introduced legislation that would require the state to disclose how much it pays prisoners who work while serving prison sentences.
 The legislation passed and became law.

-In March 2020, Wilkins said she supported the CROWN Act, which would ban discrimination based on hairstyle in Maryland.
+In March 2020, Wilkins was a sponsor of the CROWN Act, which would ban discrimination based on hairstyle in Maryland.

 Taxes